 September is when hoodie, leather jacket, sweater, and to-die-for brown leather boots weather starts creeping in.
 It is my most favorite season to dress & shop for.

-my favorite picture of my sister and her husband in front of the Louvre in Paris a few years back when they were living in Germany |
+in front of the Louvre in Paris a few years back when they

 September also means that Chris & I are 3 months from a flight to San Francisco where we will become someone's aunt & uncle for the first time.
 My sister is due to have a baby on November 30th and I'm still in awe of the fact that my family will have a new member that will mean so much to us all in such a small amount of time and we haven't even met her yet.
 I am so much looking forward to seeing my sister and her husband transform into parents.
 I know they will ROCK :)